Measurement Schemes for Quantum Linear Equation Solvers: Measurement Scheme for Corrections Vectors

 \subsection{Modelling $a_{\textrm{max}}$}

 To tackle this, we propose an algorithm specifically for the `burn-in' period, designed to determine if $a_{\textrm{max} }$ is low or high.
 Begin by taking samples of the final measurement, called $N_S$, and record $N_{\textrm{new} }$ the number of unique measurement outcomes seen, the ratio of these numbers $r = \frac{N_{\textrm{new}}}{N_S}$ gives an indication of the value of $a_{\textrm{max}}$.
-A rough model of the behaviour can be designed with a wavefunction which is uniform everywhere except a small number of large peaks, which have outsized amplitudes compared to the rest of the state.
-Then, if the value of $a_{\textrm{max} }$ is very high compared to the background, we will measure the basis vector(s) corresponding to $a_{\textrm{max}}$ and other high peaks relatively more times than the background basis vectors, and $r$ will be small, if $a_{\textrm{max} }$ is closer to the background values, $r$ will be higher.
-We have modelled these measurements for different values of $a_{\textrm{max} }$, output vector lengths (i.e. number of qubits), and total number of peaks with $|a_i| = a_{\textrm{max} }$.
-The relationship between $r$ and $N_S$ is roughly linear over these scenarios, with a lower negative gradient at higher values of $a_{\textrm{max}}$, which we can again model to give a relationship between $\frac{dr}{dN_S}$ and $a_{\textrm{max} }$,
+A rough model of the behaviour can be thought of as a wavefunction which is uniform everywhere except a small number of large peaks, which have outsized amplitudes compared to the rest of the state.
+Then, if the value of $a_{\textrm{max} }$ is very high compared to the background, we will measure the basis vector(s) corresponding to $a_{\textrm{max}}$ and other high peaks relatively more times than the background basis vectors, and $r$ will be small.
+If $a_{\textrm{max} }$ is closer to the background values, $r$ will be higher.

+We have taken corrections vectors from classical CFD calculations and separated the recorded $|a_{\textrm{max} }|$ into decile bins.
+We have averaged over all the vectors recorded for both solvers, compressible and incompressible fluids for 3 - 8 qubit systems and calculated a linear relationship between $r$ and $a_{\textrm{max} }$, which is: